Generate report

 The House of Councillors has 248 members elected for a six-year term − 148 members are elected by first past the post in 47 plural-seat prefectural constituencies and 100 by proportional representation.
 Every three years, half of the upper house is renewed in a mid-term election.

-Japan has a population of 124 million and around 105 million registered voters.
-In the 2024 general election, voter turnout was 53.8%.
+Japan has a population of around 123 million and 104 million registered voters.
+The voter turnout for the 2026 election was 56.3%.

 Election Date